Strong convergence to operator-valued semicirculars: Proof of strong convergence

 \item For every $d \in \N$ and $a_0$, \dots, $a_m \in (\mathbb{M}_d)_{\sa}$ and $\varepsilon > 0$, we have for sufficiently large $n$

 where $N_{\varepsilon}$ denotes the $\varepsilon$-neighborhood of a set. \end{enumerate} \end{thm}

 We next recall the key spectral estimate of Bandeira, Boedihardjo, and van Handel for showing strong convergence.
 Here note that we have used the bound $\sigma_*(X) \leq v(X)$ to remove the $\sigma_*(X)$ from the statement.
+We remind the reader that in the following, we have for $X = a_0 + \sum_{j=1}^m g_j a_j$ as in the next theorem, the parameter $\sigma(X)$ is defined as

 \begin{thm}[{\cite[Theorem 2.1]{BBvH2023}}] Let $a_0$, \dots, $a_m$ be self-adjoint matrices in $\mathbb{M}_n$.
 Let $g_1$, \dots, $g_m$ be independent standard normal random variables, and let $S_1$, \dots, $S_m$ be a free semicircular family.
 Let